EnableX/Video-Audio-Calling-Using-CallKit/README.md

 ### What is CallKit?
 CallKit is a framework that aims to improve the VoIP experience by allowing applications to integrate with the native phone UI.
-By adopting CallKit, your app will be able to Use the native incoming call screen in both the locked and unlocked states.
+By adopting CallKit, your app will be able to use the native incoming call screen in both the locked and unlocked states.

-## Installation and pre-requisites:
+## Installation and Prerequisites:

 ### Use CocoaPods to install the project files and dependencies.